Funny: The Daily Show And The Colbert Report

 - A segment that aired during the week Hurricane Sandy struck New York was about the flooding of Ohio's television commercial breaks with political attack ads.
 The segment merged Hurricane Sandy and the storm of election attack ads into a single hybrid story.

-- Jon brings up the affair former CIA director David Patraeus had with his biographer.
-He goes back to an actual interview with said biographer on the show (about the biography itself, no less), and notes that a lot of innocuous things the said in the interview (and the title itself) have suddenly become Hilarious in Hindsight... while ragging on himself for missing it back then.
+- November 12, 2012: Jon brings up the affair former CIA director David Petraeus had with his biographer.
+He goes back to the original January 25, 2012 interview with said biographer on the show (about the biography itself, no less), and notes that a lot of innocuous things the said in the interview (and the title itself) have suddenly become Hilarious in Hindsight... while ragging on himself for missing it back then.

 - Then Jon goes ballistic when Jessica Williams tells him that he's 5'6" in this timeline.
 Instead of 5'7".